-A laceration injury involves a wound in which the skin is cut open, torn, or punctured.
+A laceration injury involves a wound caused by cutting, opening, tearing, or puncturing the skin.
 Lacerations can vary from deep cuts that sever muscle, tendons and nerves, to smaller cuts and punctures.
 However, keep in mind that even small cuts to the skin can lead to serious injuries and scars.
 If you are cut or stabbed due to the negligence of a person or organization, you should call a laceration injury lawyer at Jacoby and Meyers for a free consultation so you can get a clear understanding of your rights, and what your case might be worth.

 What are the Top Causes of Laceration Injuries?